 These skills include a huge range of taken for granted attributes and basic skills, which other children and young people learn, (apparently easily) through observation, copying, parental nurturing and self-motivation.
 These include things such as dressing oneself, shoelace tying, road safety, motor skill development, social etiquette, conversation skills and so and so forth.

-ASD pupils often have difficulties not only at school but in the wider community too.
-It is known that ASD pupils are at a much greater risk of exclusion from school and often experience social isolation both in and out of school.
+ASC pupils often have difficulties not only at school but in the wider community too.
+It is known that ASC pupils are at a much greater risk of exclusion from school and often experience social isolation both in and out of school.

 This is principally because children with autism can find it difficult to engage in the world around them.
 The aim of Life Skills Manor is to support engagement, growth and skills in a nurturing environment, whilst encouraging and empowering the uniqueness that is autism.